tkshill/Quarto/CONTRIBUTING.md

 **Note:** The guide referenced above uses _master_ as the naming convention for the default branch in all its repos.
 In this project, _main_ is the default branch name.
 When following the instructions in the guide, simply replace _master_ with _main_ wherever it appears and it should proceed as normal. [this guide](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) can help you transition with your own personal repos from master to main, and explains the methodology as to why you should.

-## Step 4.
-Awaiting Review
+## Awaiting Review

 Once you've submitted your pull request, the only thing left is to wait from feedback from one of the project maintainers.
 Since this is volunteer work for all of course, we ask for patience if you don't see a response immediately.
 Sometimes it takes about a day for someone's schedule to clear up to have the sit to properly review incoming PRs.
 We'd rather not rush a response after someone has put time and effort into submitted.
-If it's been over 24 hours and you haven't received any acknowledgement, you can post a message in the **#open-souce** channel in the slack reminded of your PR, and someone will get back to you.
+If it's been over **one week** and you haven't received any acknowledgement, you can post a comment on your PR reminding of it's status.
+If **two weeks** have passed with no feedback, you can email the project maintainer at kirk.shilling@gmail.com.

 If the PR looks good, a maintainer will typically give feedback and merge the request immediately, otherwise they'll let you know what questions they have or what needs to change before your work can be accepted.
 Once it is, you'll see your changes on the main branch and VOILA, open source contribution complete!

-## Step 5.
-Tips, Tricks and Gotchas
+## Tips and Gotchas

 This section is just little notes and bits of info that can smooth over some of the bumps and hiccups that can come along with contributiong.